-From Foster Care Placement Through Adoption: Attachment Bonds, Loyalty Binds, and Questions of Identity
+From Placement Through Adoption: Attachment Bonds, Loyalty Binds, and Questions of Identity

-- Develop an understanding of the structure and timeline of foster care and permanency planning
+- Participants will develop and understanding of the structure and timeline of foster care and permanency planning

-- Learn strategies to help children out of common loyalty binds and relational dilemmas
+- Participants will learn strategies to help children out of common loyalty binds and relational dilemmas

-- Develop an understanding of how to sequence therapy sessions with different members of the family system to help children thrive whether family reunification or adoption is the permanency outcome
+- Participants will develop an understanding of how to sequence therapy sessions with different members of the family system in order to help children thrive whether family reunification or adoption is the permanency outcome

-Catherine Lewis, LCSW, MS, is a Co-Director of the Ackerman Foster Care and Adoption Project.
-Ms. Lewis has extensive experience working with families who have experienced trauma and has served in leadership positions at several New York City social service agencies and has presented nationally and internationally on the best practices of working with families.
-Ms. Lewis maintains a private practice in New York City and Westport, Connecticut, working with families, couples, and children.
-In Connecticut, Ms. Lewis serves as the Co-Director of the Fairfield Chapter of A Home Within, a national network of volunteer mental health professionals who provide therapy for children in foster care.
+Catherine Lewis, LCSW, MS, is the Ackerman Institute’s Director of Community Training and Director of Ackerman’s Foster Care and Adoption Project (FCAP).
+Ms. Lewis has extensive experience working with families who have experienced trauma and has served in leadership positions at several New York City social service agencies.
+She has presented nationally and internationally on the best practices of working with families.
+Ms. Lewis maintains a small private practice in New York City and Westport, Connecticut, working with families, couples, and children.
+Ms. Lewis is an active member of TEAM Westport, a town-appointed committee dedicated to improving diversity, equity and inclusion in the community.